- Program Details

 - Application Development and Support: advanced computer programming, Internet applications, business process analysis, software integration and implementation, database development and information technology product management

-The placement rate for MSOE management information systems graduates was 100% in 2013-14, and graduates enjoyed an average starting salary of $56,556
+The three-year average placement rate for MSOE management information systems graduates is 91%, and graduates enjoyed an average starting salary of $59,167 in 2014-15.

 They started great careers with companies including: